pradeepcep/spilltweet/README.md

 Spilltweet is a hobby project.
 You are welcome to use Spilltweet, copy it, tinker with it and distribute it.
 You may use it for commercial purposes, but you may not sell / charge for Spilltweet or the service / functionality it provides.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Attribution-ShareAlike 4.0 International License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>

+-

+### Credits

+Spilltweet relies on [HTML2Canvas](https://github.com/niklasvh/html2canvas) and [Quill.js](https://github.com/quilljs/quill), and is thankful to their developers.

+-

+All copyrights and trademarks belong to their respective owners.

+Spilltweet is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.